Probate, Estate and Trust Administration

-The process of transferring assets after a death is more complicated than many people are aware of.
-The property of the deceased does not just go on to its new owners.
+The process of transferring assets after a death is more complicated than many people are aware.
+The property of the deceased does not automatically transfer to its new owners.
 A formal process called probate typically must occur first.
 If the deceased had created a trust, the trust administration process may also be necessary.
 These process can be complicated, and hard for you to understand as you are also trying to cope with the grief over a death of someone in your life.

-Pyke & Associates, P.C. wants to help.
-Our Georgia firm provides representation to executors, who are given the responsibility to oversee the probate process.
-We also represent trustees vested with responsibility for trust administration, as well as family and potential heirs of a deceased person.
-Give us a call today at 770-507-2500 to find out what an Atlanta probate and trust administration lawyer can do for you in your situation and to get answers to important questions including:
+Pyke & Associates, P.C. has administered literally thousands of estates.
+We have an entire department dedicated to assisting clients through the complex maze of administering the estate of a loved one.
+Our Georgia firm provides representation to Executors, who are given the responsibility to oversee the probate process, as well as Trustees vested with responsibility for trust administration.
+Give us a call today at 770-507-2500 to find out what an Atlanta probate, estate and trust administration lawyer can do for your family and to get answers to important questions including:

 - Do I need a lawyer to help me during probate or trust administration?